 - Place rounded tablespoons of dough on an ungreased cookie sheet.
 Bake for 8 - 10 minutes until cookies are nice and gold around the edges.

-- Remove from oven and place on a wire wrack to cool.
+- Remove from oven and wait for a minute before placing on a wire wrack to cool.

-I’ve found other sites offering some wonderful chocolate chip cookie recipes made with coconut oil.
+Also, I found a few other sites offering tasty chocolate chip cookies made with coconut oil.
 I hope you’ll check them out as well.

-- Picky Palate Bye, Bye Butter Chocolate Chip Cookies
+- Picky Palate’s Bye, Bye Butter Chocolate Chip Cookies

-- Visions of Sugar Plums Ultimate Chocolate Chip Cookies
+- Visions of Sugar Plums shares these Ultimate Chocolate Chip Cookies

-- Oh She Glows Raw Chocolate Chip Cookies
+- Oh She Glows goes raw with these Raw Chocolate Chip Cookies

-There’s no end to the chocolatey goodness that can be offered up in the form of a simple cookie.
-Treat yourself to your own this weekend!
+You know, there’s no end to the chocolatey goodness offered up in the form of a simple cookie.
+Whatever cooking you’re treating yourself to, enjoy!